nhsuk/nhsuk-service-manual/README.md

 Gitpod also requires access to public repositories this can be enabled <a href="https://gitpod.io/integrations">here</a>.

-Using your own Github credentials you can create, change, commit and push to branches via our Gitpod container via the button below.
+Using your own Github credentials you can create, change, commit and push to branches on our Gitpod container via the button below.

 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/nhsuk/nhsuk-service-manual)